gvwilson/sensibleadventures/bookster/new.md

 The silence that followed was broken only by the purring of the cat in Mamaere Mayeule's lap.
-Laeuc looked troubled, Queçenne looked miserable, Saedie looked angry, and Mayeule and Vurt looked at each other, both thinking how unfairly short life was.
+Laeuc looked troubled, Queçenne looked miserable, Saedanne looked angry, and Mayeule and Vurt looked at each other, both thinking how unfairly short life was.

 "What about the captain?"
 Piaerre asked.
 "Did anyone say anything